bbossgroups/bboss/bbossaop/readme-2.0.rc.txt

        give the value of a constructor parameter. give a service reference for a constructor parameter. give a common class that can been instance by the ioc container for a constructor parameter.
- o extend properties ioc £¬add a properties [class] for reference node to support:
+ o extend properties ioc ï¼Œadd a properties [class] for reference node to support:
       give a common class that can been instance by the ioc container to set the value of a field of the service. such as:
       <reference fieldname="test" class="com.chinacreator.spi.reference.Test"/>